stacks-network/docs/src/pages/understand-stacks/wire-format.md

 ## Introduction

-This page is for organizations who want to be able to create and send name operation transactions to the blockchain(s) Stacks supports.
+This page is for organizations who want to be able to create and send name operation transactions to the blockchains Stacks supports.
 It describes the transaction formats for the Bitcoin blockchain.

 ## Transaction format

 Each Bitcoin transaction for Stacks contains signatures from two sets of keys: the name owner, and the payer.
-The owner `scriptSig` and `scriptPubKey` fields are generated from the key(s) that own the given name.
+The owner `scriptSig` and `scriptPubKey` fields are generated from the keys that own the given name.
 The payer `scriptSig` and `scriptPubKey` fields are used to _subsidize_ the operation.
 The owner keys do not pay for any operations; the owner keys only control the minimum amount of BTC required to make the transaction standard.
 The payer keys only pay for the transaction's fees, and (when required) they pay the name fee.

 This construction is meant to allow the payer to be wholly separate from the owner.
-The principal that owns the name can fund their own transactions, or they can create a signed transaction that carries out the desired operation and request some other principal (e.g. a parent organization) to actually pay for and broadcast the transaction.
+The principal that owns the name can fund their own transactions, or they can create a signed transaction that carries out the desired operation and request some other principal (for example a parent organization) to actually pay for and broadcast the transaction.

 The general transaction layout is as follows: